FAQs

 b) joint tenants – when two or more owners take title, so that when one of them passes away their share passes directly to the remaining owners without probate; heirs of the deceased owner have no interest in the property.

 c) tenants in common – ownership form for multiple owners when no other is chosen.
 Property is inherited by heirs of the individual owners.
-Creditors can force the real estate be sold to satisfy the debt of one owner.
+Creditors can force the real estate to be sold to satisfy the debt of one owner.

 1. you own the real estate described in Schedule A of the policy; that no one else has a better right to own it.

-2. no liens attach to the real estate unless disclosed in the policy (such as, limited rights of other to use part of the property for power cables, communication lines, sewer & water access, etc.)
+2. no liens attach to the real estate unless disclosed in the policy (such as limited rights of other to use part of the property for power cables, communication lines, sewer & water access, etc.)

 3. you have legal access to the real estate.